Comparing Aurora Cannabis (ACB) and Its Peers

 |2.33

-Aurora Cannabis currently has a consensus price target of $14.03, indicating a potential upside of 249.09%.
+Aurora Cannabis presently has a consensus price target of $14.03, indicating a potential upside of 249.09%.
 As a group, “Medicinals & botanicals” companies have a potential upside of 97.62%.
-Given Aurora Cannabis’ higher possible upside, equities analysts plainly believe Aurora Cannabis is more favorable than its competitors.
+Given Aurora Cannabis’ higher probable upside, research analysts clearly believe Aurora Cannabis is more favorable than its rivals.

 Profitability

-This table compares Aurora Cannabis and its competitors’ net margins, return on equity and return on assets.
+This table compares Aurora Cannabis and its rivals’ net margins, return on equity and return on assets.

 |Net Margins